TramPamPam/ActualSite/Content/about/shellout.md

 ---
 date: 2020-04-24 09:34
-description: A description of my first post.
+description: “shell out” from a Swift script or command line tool.
-tags: first, article
+tags: about, lib, tools
 ---

 # 🐚 ShellOut